 The alternative for patients with more than four metastatic tumors in the brain is known as whole-brain radiation therapy.
 While this is effective at killing tumor cells and providing this coverage to the entire brain, it can also affect normal brain cells and cause cognitive and intellectual decline; hence, it is reserved for those circumstances in which SRS is not an option.

 In some instances, SRS may be used to supplement or boost the effects of whole-brain radiation.
-In other instances, SRS is advisable but the location of a tumor may be in close proximity to a critical structure such as the optic nerves; in such cases the radiation may be divided into fractions and still delivered in the same precise targeted manner.
+In other instances, SRS is advisable but the location of a tumor may be in close proximity to a critical structure, such as the optic nerves; in such cases, the radiation may be divided into fractions and delivered in the same precise targeted manner.
 This is known as stereotactic radiotherapy (SRT), rather than SRS.
-The other difference between SRT and SRS is that with SRT a mask made of a thermoplastic material may be used instead of the frame since the patient has to undergo several sessions of treatment.
+The other difference between SRT and SRS is that with SRT, a mask made of a thermoplastic material may be used instead of the frame since the patient has to undergo several sessions of treatment.

 Generally, SRS is reserved for tumors that are less than three centimeters in maximal diameter.
 The most common application of SRS in practice is for the treatment of metastatic brain tumors.
 Another very common application where SRS is very effective is in the treatment of small tumors arising from the vestibular nerve known as vestibular schwanomma (or acoustic neuroma).

-Stereotactic radiosurgery is a noninvasive treatment option for many patients with conditions such as: arteriovenous malformations, arteriovenous fistulas, trigeminal neuralgia, and various intracranial tumors.
+Stereotactic radiosurgery is also a noninvasive treatment option for many patients with conditions such as: arteriovenous malformations (AVMs), arteriovenous fistulas, trigeminal neuralgia and various intracranial tumors.

-An arteriovenous malformation (AVM) is a tangle of abnormal and poorly formed blood vessels (arteries and veins) with a higher rate of bleeding than normal vessels.
+An AVM is a tangle of abnormal and poorly formed blood vessels (arteries and veins) with a higher rate of bleeding than normal vessels.
 AVMs can occur anywhere in the body, but brain AVMs present substantial risks when they bleed.
-Dural AVMs occur in the covering of the brain, and are an acquired disorder that may be triggered by an injury.
+Dural AVMs occur in the covering of the brain and are an acquired disorder that may be triggered by an injury.